reutnagar/distributed-RSA-for-IoT/Docs/Phase1/Plan-Phase-1.md

 - The first device (e.g. arduino) to declare itself master- wins.
 - The IP's of network members list is with the master.
 - Node is reset when entering a new network.
+- There will be a period on unsecured network, before master creates keys

 ## Initialization